TuringLang/Turing-Workshop/2023-MRC-BSU-and-UKHSA/Part-3-Case-Study-JuliaBUGS/presentation.md

       alpha0    99.8404   104.1624   106.6278   108.9566   113.6170
 ```

-`MCMCChains.Chain` contains all the sample values and statistics
+which contains all the sample values and statistics

 ---

 ## **Registering Functions and Distributions**

-- `JuliaBUGS` implemented most of the distributions and functions in `BUGS`
+`JuliaBUGS` has implemented most of the distributions and functions in `BUGS`

-- Users can also register their own functions and distributions by
+Users can also register their own functions and distributions by

 ```julia
 JuliaBUGS.@register_primitive function myfunc(x::Float64, y::Float64)